fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 });
 ```

-Finally, we need to define the Renderer prototree – the instructions for rendering the model value into the template:
+Finally, we need to define the Renderer prototree – the instructions for rendering
+the model value into the template:

+The
 ```javascript
 fluid.defaults("minEditor.panels.radioVolume", {
     gradeNames: ["fluid.prefs.panel"],